 It is important to note that while companies that are pure play IT were quick to make the shift to DevOps, enterprises dealing in physical devices haven’t kept pace with the transition.

 DevOps methodology is difficult to implement in heavy industry because it is not just a set of parameters; it’s an entire cultural upheaval.
 For a company dealing with physical devices and operating in the IoT realm, it becomes even more complex as you have to deal with both software and hardware.
 DevOps in medical devices is even more complex as one should be sure to factor in compliance issues and device security.

 Medical Devices traditionally follow the Waterfall methodology of development, where design is predefined, testing is often manual and updates can take months to roll out due to a bloated architecture.
 In a market space where technology changes and upgrades happen on a daily basis, models can become obsolete very quickly and there is no way to predict what’s missing until the device goes to market.

-This is where DevOps comes into play.
+This is where DevOps implementation comes into play.
 With the introduction of the DevOps methodology, the architecture becomes leaner thus allowing for teams to make changes faster and more efficiently.
 This, in turn, addresses two major problems the industry faces: the inability to meet changing market needs during the development process and the inability to factor in feedback from end users, thus leading to design misses.
 Essentially, the faster they discover information, the easier it is to achieve course correction.